eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 ### 4. Create the CellProfiler recipe file

 Create the `meta.yaml` file in recipe folder, for example `~/bcc2020/recipes/cellprofiler` The recipe must reside under `recipes/cellprofiler`.
-You can rename '`cellprofiler`' with something else, but the parent folder "`recipes`" can not be renamed.
+You can rename `cellprofiler` with something else, but the parent folder `recipes` should not be renamed.

     mkdir -p ~/bcc2020/recipes/cellprofiler
     cd ~/bcc2020/recipes/cellprofiler